hakan-vintercapital/index/index_methodology.md

 conflicted members as well as the exclusion of members from discussions where they could be conflicted.
 Furthermore, these procedures forbid members to sit on oversight functions of more than one administrator.

+A fork is defined as an event where a holder assets are being copied onto a new blockchain and the holder does not have to take an other form of action in order to access this holding thatn the holdings on the old blockchain.

 Changes
 -------